SHOPPING CART

 Jane Cowl dahlia 1928

 More than any other lost dahlia, people kept asking us for ‘Jane Cowl’ – and when we finally tracked it down, we understood why.
 It’s a big, gorgeous dahlia, with undulating petals of buff, bronze, and gold, like the tresses of a goddess – or actress Jane Cowl (1883-1950), who was once “the most beautiful woman on the American stage.”
 It’s expensive, yes, but worth every penny!
 6-10”, 5-6’, from New Hampshire.
 Last offered in 2022.
-We hope to have it available again for spring 2024.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.

 Once the world’s most popular dahlia – the one even non-gardeners knew by name – this glorious, true pink, New Jersey native is still amazing.
 Tall and vigorous, it will give you more of its sublimely simple flowers in late summer and fall than you can find a vase for.
 We’re proud to have re-introduced it to American gardens, and we urge you to give it a chance to show you why it was once such a big deal.
 Learn more.
 8-10”, 6-7’, formal decorative, from New Hampshire.
 Last offered spring 2023.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.